Chatbot Development: The Complete Guide for Business in 2022

 Think about what are the most repeating questions and issues your clients stumble upon.

-If you are working with the chatbot development team, collect these questions-answers pairs, and provide them to the vendor.
+If you are working with the chatbot development team, collect these question-answers pairs, and provide them to the vendor.
 These Q&A pairs will be a base for the chatbot flow.

-Write down as many variations of words and phrases of certain customer requests as you can think of to train your bot.
+Write down as many variations of words and phrases of specific customer requests as possible to train your bot.
 The more variations you train your bot with, the smarter it will get and the fewer mistakes it will make with real users.

 When you have settled with the main part of the flow – Q&As, there are other conversational elements you need to consider: